MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

      - LiveSPICE does not seem to support circuits that consist of compression and other forms of amplitude modulation.
    - Lab Series L5
      - Operational transconductance amplifiers that are found in the Compression/Distortion/Master circuit of the amp are not supported in LiveSPICE.
+   - Pignose 7-100
+     - Put on hold as I am unfamiliar with transformer components for the circuit to work as intended.

 ## Special Thanks
  - [Emil Rohbe]( https://www.youtube.com/@Rohbemusic ) for showcasing LiveSPICE a few years back.